Bschuster3434/hivergent_analytics/log_files.md

 I just need the damn thing done, not solve the architecture for the whole project.
 I may hire a researcher to go find some data for me on some of these bigger contracts.
 Regardless, I need some time.

+---

+No man is ever happy about shoveling shit, but only someone who's prepared to shovel shit is willing to talk about it.
+So, let's talk.

+In the project design, it appears that we're not going to be able to handle smart contracts and non-smart contracts at the same time.
+Before, we just dumped all the contracts into the same CSV files because they were coming from the same set of contracts.
+However, because of the way smart contracts need to be read, we need a python3 library to complete the job.
+We can't do everything in python2, like I orignally hoped.
+However, we don't have to make too dramatic of a change to accomodate this... at least for the POC.
+We can split the transform activities into two separate scripts: smart contract and non-smart contract.
+Non-smart contracts will act as the base, handling all the contracts similar to the very very early POC.
+Nothing changes.
+We can then load those CSVs into the datamart and start analyzing quite soon (possibly by Friday).

+The smart contracts, on the other hand, will require reading multiple data sources and feeds, some of which I'm not sure how to do yet.
+But what's clear is that we need a new programming language to handle this, whether it's python3 or node.js is yet to be decided.
+In this case, we need to do the heavy work of parsing out which contracts belong to which currencies, reading the input data to figure out which functions are being called, etc. Messy bullshit, but something we can swallow for the prototype.
+Because of Taylor, it's likely we'll have much, much better details going into the next phase, so I'm not going to stress getting a perfect solution right now.
+Just enough to get us there.

+So, no point making life more miserable than it needs to be.
+I'll start with re-architecting the folder structure and getting the non-smart contract component completed.
+Once that's done, off to the next section.

+Gally-fucking-ho!